raven-im/raven-client/README.md

-# Tim-Client(mobile)
+# Raven-Client(mobile)

-A new Flutter project for Tim IM server.
+A new Flutter project for Raven IM server.

 https://github.com/IamNotShady/tim